Chesterfield railway station: High Speed 2

-High Speed 2 trains are planned to serve Chesterfield.
-A branch off the eastern section of the HS2 line south of Chesterfield will route via the M1 running parallel to HS2, allowing trains to continue to and through Chesterfield to Sheffield Midland station.
-HS2 trains will continue north of Sheffield using the Sheffield to Leeds Line to branch back onto the main HS2 line north of Sheffield.
+High Speed 2 trains were planned to serve Chesterfield.
+A branch off the eastern section of the HS2 line south of Chesterfield would have routed via the M1 running parallel to HS2, allowing trains to continue to and through Chesterfield to Sheffield Midland station.
 On 17 July 2017, the government confirmed a stop at Chesterfield after approval of the M18/Eastern Route.
+However, a further alteration to the HS2 plan in November 2021 said that HS2 would no longer go via Chesterfield, Sheffield and Leeds.